 Read our review of Mint Mobile to learn more.

 Twigby, like Ting, operates on the Sprint and Verizon networks.
 Using these legacy carriers provides additional stability for people who want reliable service.

 Twigby differentiates itself by offering a 25 percent discount for the first six months of service.
 The carrier allows customers to customize their phone plans based on what they need.

-*Now through January 10, 2021 get 50 percent off for you first six months of service with Twigby!*
+*Right now Frugal Rules readers can get up to 50 percent off their first six months of service with Twigby!*